cardillan/mindcode/ROADMAP.markdown

     array index access) and the control loop variable has no other uses, apply the linear transformation to the loop variable, initialization code and condition.
   * Step sync: convert `while <exp> i += 1; j = a * i + b end` to `j = i + b; while <exp> i += 1; j += a end`
-* Case Switching enhancements
-  * Support ranges when input value is integer
-  * Omit range checking where possible
 * Boolean expression optimizations: encode `a and not b` as `a > b`, `a or not b` as `a >= b`, if both values are known to be boolean.